information1222pm-collab/MemecoinHunter/replit.md

 The architecture prioritizes real-time performance, type safety, and scalable subscription management, making it well-suited for high-frequency trading applications with multiple user tiers.

 ## Recent Changes

+### October 10, 2025 - Free Access Update
+- **Subscription Restrictions Removed**: All features are now available to all authenticated users free of charge
+- Users no longer need premium or pro subscriptions to access API keys, audit logs, or any other features
+- Authentication is still required for security, but subscription tiers no longer limit functionality
+- Updated documentation to reflect free access model

 ### September 19, 2025 - Scanner Expansion & Comprehensive Coverage
 - **Massive Scanner Expansion**: Expanded from 8 to 47+ tokens actively tracked